Daphné Hérétakis

 LIM | Less is More 2017

-With phrases borrowed from freshly stolen books and a brand new fur coat, taken from a rich restaurant customer, they reinvent themselves constantly in a playful manner, looking for something exciting to finally happen to them.
+With phrases borrowed from freshly stolen books and a brand new fur coat, taken from a rich restaurant customer, they reinvent themselves constantly in a playful manner, in hope of finding something exciting to happen.

 Their quest gradually takes them away from the city center.
 We enter an almost mental time/space, as if their disjointed minds progressively contaminated the structure of the film.
 A post-modern Odyssey begins, a pilgrimage on the ruins of our contemporary societies made under the sign of vandalism.